Send Us a Message

 Providing Nursing Foot Care Education & Treatment in Canada

 Become a Certified Foot care Nurse - CFCN®.
-Only nurses who have completed our advanced foot care nurse certificate program or a similar program and pass our Certified Foot care Nurse CFCN® competency exam can use the protected trademark title CFCN® - Certified Foot Card Nurse.
+Our Foot care Nurse certification process is the only recognized foot care nurse certification process in Canada.
+Only nurses who have completed our advanced foot care nurse certificate program, or have completed an accredited advanced foot care nurse program, or a similar program, and have pass our Certified Foot care Nurse CFCN® competency exam can use the protected trademark title CFCN® - Certified Foot Care Nurse.
 CFCN® is a protected trademark title through the Canadian Intellectual property office - CIPO.

 85 percent of amputations are preventable.
 Without timely and appropriate care, foot ulcers in persons with diabetes can result in the amputation of part or all of their feet.